 CAR-T therapy for patients with lymphoma involves taking T-cells from patients and genetically modifying them to create Chimeric antigen receptors (CARs).
 Dr. Castro will share his experience in patient care and translation research in CAR-T therapy, working to develop better, more patient-friendly therapies for cancers including lymphoma.

-Overview of CAR-T Toxicities Marco L. Davila, M.D., Ph.D., Moffitt
+CAR-T Cell Toxicities: Background, Mechanisms, and Interventions Marco L. Davila, M.D., Ph.D., Moffitt

 Dr. Marco Davila is a medical oncologist that specializes in the treatment of patients with cell therapies.
 He received his medical degree from Duke University and medical training at the New York Presbyterian Weill Cornell Medical Center and Memorial Sloan Kettering Cancer Center.
 His clinical focus is on hematologic malignancies such as chronic lymphocytic leukemia, B cell Acute Lymphoblastic Leukemia (B-ALL), and Acute Myeloid Leukemia.
 He is appointed as an Associate Member in the Departments of Blood and Marrow Transplantation and Cellular Immunotherapy, as well as Immunology.
 He serves as the Medical Director of the Cell Therapy Facility overseeing cell manipulation and production for patient use, either investigative or as standard of care.
 As a translational physician-scientist he is engaged in both clinical and laboratory research.
 His research has helped usher in a new field of medical oncology by developing a novel cell engineered therapy for B-ALL and DLBCL.
 His current research is dedicated to developing and/or improving gene-engineered cell therapies that target cancer.
 The goal of this research is to identify optimal cell therapies that can then be evaluated in cancer patients.